DK-RAMs/CS3-Capstone/README.md

 # CS3-Capstone
-Git repository of the C19Game (Name to be determined)
+Git repository of the Covid - One 9 Town Simulator